 For example, a manufacturing company purchases raw materials on credit from their supplier for a product which they expect to sell in eight weeks’ time to a client.
 Payment from the client, however, may not come immediately – say, another 30 days – and the manufacturer still needs to pay the supplier before their credit payment terms of 60 days are up.

 Working Capital Cycle Formula

-To calculate the length of your cycle, you’ll need to use the working capital cycle formula.
+To calculate the length of your cycle, or your working capital days, you’ll need to use the working capital cycle formula, also know as the cash cycle formula.
 In a nutshell, this is: how long it takes to sell the inventory (Inventory Days) plus how long it takes to receive payment (Receivable Days) minus how long you have to pay your supplier (Payable Days) equals length of your business’s Working Capital Cycle.

 Using the example above, the working capital cycle for the manufacturer is 26 days: